-Are you looking for formative feedback on your teaching?
+Are you looking for confidential feedback on your teaching?
 Request a teaching observation!
 The CTL offers Teaching Observations with trained consultants who can help you think through your course goals, your teaching observation experience, and your future teaching.
+CTL Teaching Observations are confidential and evidence-based, developed to support instructors in their teaching practices.
 Additionally, the CTL works with schools, programs, and departments seeking to refine their peer teaching observation practices.